marcomer/SauceTool/README.md

 - The block's **ID field** must be equal to "COMNT".
 - The number of lines must be equal to the **Comments** field in the corresponding SAUCE record.
 - Each line must be 64 bytes long.
-- There must be an EOF character immediately before the CommentBlock.
 - The CommentBlock must be immediately before the SAUCE record.